 I often use it to make traditional Korean dishes for my elderly parents and parents-in-law who are living nearby.
-On weekends, I just throw a few things in the slow cooker early in the morning, and this frees up time to do other things I need to do, such as testing and photographing recipes for the blog.
+On weekends, I just throw a few things in the slow cooker early in the morning, and this frees up time to do other things I need to do.
 By the time I’m done with my busy schedule, a succulent, fork-tender meat dish is ready to be delivered.
-They all love it, especially my mother-in-law who’s never been a meat lover before.
-She’s been recovering from some major health issues and trying hard to eat well to regain strength.
-I’m glad to be helpful in a small way.
+They all love it!

 As I mentioned in my previous galbijjim post, traditional galbijjim does not involve initial browning of the ribs.
 But, it’s totally up to you if you want to take the time to sear the ribs to add that rich browned meat flavor.
 I’ve tried both ways with the slow cooker, and the results are equally delicious in slightly different ways.